Signal & Field

 SFM operates on three levels: the mechanics of movement, the analysis layer, and the speculative frontier.

 This taxonomy organizes the broader Signal & Field landscape behind UBKT.
-V1.3 focuses on the Primary Field—measurable biomechanics and kinetic outputs.
+V1.5 focuses on the Primary Field—measurable biomechanics and kinetic outputs.
+Complete the sequence.
+5 / 4 / 3.

 Frequently Asked Questions